INTAS presented at EUSEW 2019

-Therefore, the project aims to:
+Therefore, the project aimed to:

-INTAS consists of the following work areas:
+INTAS consisted of the following work areas: